 You may on your own accord further your designations by applying to become a Board Certified Coach.

-Most of the courses will resume in January/February.
+Most of the courses will resume in April & May – some have already opened.

 |Become a Certified Life Map Coach – Foundation |